With Atola Insight Forensic, you can always create an image of a damaged drive having bad sectors.

 Once again, if you are after valid data, avoid using any bad sector recovery algorithms.
 These algorithms will never offer data integrity no matter how complex their implementation is.
 If you absolutely must recover data from bad sectors, make sure you use a tool that properly accounts for these recovered sectors.

 We always advise our customers to avoid using a bad sector recovery option until absolutely required.
 In Atola Insight you can always create an image without a bad sector recovery first, try recovering files, and, if unsatisfactory, go back to Imaging and improve the image by enabling new options, including bad sector recovery, and running the imager only on bad sectors.

-When it comes to bad sector recovery, make sure your data recovery tool offers this level of flexibility.
+When it comes to bad sector recovery, make sure your digital forensics data recovery tool offers this level of flexibility.